-Day 10: This is the last day a class may be dropped.
+Day 5: This is the last day a class may be dropped for no grade.

-Day 11 to the end of week 4: During this period, students electing to leave a course will receive a grade of "W," which does not affect GPA calculations.
+Day 6 to the end of week 4: During this period, students electing to leave a course will receive a grade of "W," which does not affect GPA calculations.